tanhenry1999/user-guides/content-managers/index.md

   ![Content_Managers_1](./images/Content_Managers_11.jpg)

-3. Enter your "short" CSUN username and regular password when prompted, then click “OK”
+3. Enter your "short" CSUN username and regular password when prompted, then click “OK”.

   ![Content_Managers_1](./images/Content_Managers_12.jpg)

 The rest of the steps are the same, regardless of the OS you're using.
 Proceed to Opening Content Manager

 **Opening Content Manager**
 1. From Airbean's desktop, click the "Start" button, then click "All Programs", "Four Winds Interactive", and finally "Content Manager".